City debunks rumors of high risk threat due to rise in coronavirus cases

-LAREDO, TX (KGNS) - The City of Laredo is shutting down rumors that we are at a high risk threat due to the increase in coronavirus cases.
+The City of Laredo is shutting down rumors that we are at a high risk threat due to the increase in coronavirus cases.

 This comes after information from a fake Facebook post was surfacing online.